Energy Assessment Services in the UK

 SHOW DESCRIPTION

-The Energy Efficiency Regulations 2015 also known as the Minimum Energy Efficiency Standards (MEES) came into effect on the 1st of April 2018.
-The regulation makes it unlawful for a landlord of a Sub-Standard non-domestic property with an ‘F’ or ‘G’ EPC rating to grant a tenancy to a new or existing tenant without implementing cost-effective energy efficiency improvements to bring the property up to at least an ‘E’ band or fulfilling an exemption criterion.
+The Energy Efficiency Regulations 2015, also known as MEES, came into effect on 1st April 2018.
+It is now unlawful for landlords to let Sub-Standard non-domestic properties with an ‘F’ or ‘G’ EPC rating.
+Landlords must make cost-effective improvements to reach at least an ‘E’ rating or qualify for an exemption.

 Water Efficiency